Listen: Chuck Prophet Has Our Song Of The Week

-This week’s broadcast is our first new episode since last March, recorded during the pandemic.
-On November 1, 2020 we welcomed Chuck Prophet with Stephanie Finch, Kim Richey, S.G.
-Goodman and Sierra Ferrell to Charleston, W.Va. to record at the Culture Center Theater with no audience, under strict safety protocols.
+This week’s encore broadcast was the first episode we released after halting production due to the pandemic in March of 2020.
+On November 1, 2020, we welcomed Chuck Prophet with Stephanie Finch, Kim Richey, S.G.
+Goodman, and Sierra Ferrell to Charleston, W.Va. to record at the Culture Center Theater with no audience, under strict safety protocols.
 The results are hitting airwaves starting Friday on NPR stations.

 San Francisco rock and roller Chuck Prophet and his partner Stephanie Finch are joined by the Mountain Stage Band throughout their set, including our Song of the Week, “Marathon.”